 - Taiwan celebrates Chinese New Year during the winter months—one of Taiwan’s two biggest annual festivals (the other, National Day, takes place in October).

 - The Lantern Festival ends the official Chinese New Year season 15 days later, with individual cities putting their own unique stamp on the festivities.
 Taipei Lantern Festival fills the Taipei Expo Park with both traditional and modern lanterns.
 Kaohsiung Lantern Festival is a lantern-themed party held along Love River, spilling out into major roads along the celebration venue.
-Pingxi Sky Lantern Festival sees. the biggest release of sky lanterns in the world, taking place at Pingxi near Keelung
+Pingxi Sky Lantern Festival sees one of the biggest release of sky lanterns in the world, taking place at Pingxi near Keelung.

 Spring in Taiwan